 - 1. Explain to students that there are two common types of bands during the Civil War era.
 The first is the brass band and the second is the fife and drum band.
 This lesson will focus solely on the fife and drum bands. - 2.
-Watch the video about drummer boys. - 3.
 Then, pass out Handout #1- Instrument Identification to students.
-Instruct students to identify and list as many characteristics of both the fife and drum as possible. - 4.
-The students can also brainstorm the military uses for both instruments. - 5.
+Instruct students to identify and list as many characteristics of both the fife and drum as possible. - 3.
+The students can also brainstorm the military uses for both instruments. - 4.
 Share out student answers on the board, making sure to ask guided questions to move the discussion forward.